In this section:

 This course reviews information in the manual for people who are taking the NHCLP.
 It is also open to non-exam takers.

-The next Review Sessions are February 18, 20, 25, and 27 at the Thompson School of Applied Science, Putnam Hall, UNH, Room 5, Durham.
+The next Review Sessions will be on Tuesdays and Thursdays February 21, 23, 28 and March 2 at the Thompson School of Applied Science, Putnam Hall, UNH, Room 5, Durham.

 - Session 1: Botany, Soils, Fertilizers, Composting